mrlecko/macgyver_mud/README.md

 ## 🚀 What This Is

-A **cognitive agent architecture** that combines Active Inference, episodic memory, and stability monitoring to create robust, self-aware AI agents.
+A **cognitive agent prototype** combining heuristic decision making (silver bandit), episodic memory, and stability monitoring.
+The system is mid-migration to a principled Active Inference stack.

-**Key capabilities:**
-- **Loop detection & breaking** - Agents detect when stuck in repetitive behaviors and force strategy changes
+**Current status:**
+- Action selection still uses a heuristic/utility bandit with geometric scoring.
+- Active Inference features (generative model A/B/C/D, Bayesian belief updates, EFE policy scoring) are planned, not yet shipped.
+- Safety/critical-state logic is being reworked to align with the new generative model.

+**Roadmap highlights (from NEXT_STEPS.md):**
+- Formalize the generative model with A/B/C/D matrices and tests.
+- Implement belief updates and depth-2/3 policy evaluation via Expected Free Energy.
+- Recast epistemic value as information gain; remove heuristic boosts.
-- **Confusion awareness** - High entropy triggers safe-mode protocols instead of confident failure
+- Harden safety/critical-state protocols with principled signals instead of hard blocks.
-- **Offline learning** - Counterfactual reasoning enables learning without new environment interaction
-- **Geometric decision analysis** - Transparent "shape" of decisions (exploration vs exploitation) using Pythagorean means
-- **Formal stability guarantees** - Lyapunov monitoring with circuit breaker escalation

-**Tech Stack:** Python 3.11, Neo4j, pytest, Docker, Active Inference, Control Theory
+**Tech Stack:** Python 3.11, Neo4j, pytest, Docker, Active Inference (planned), Control Theory

 ---